-The most substantial source of matching funds is unrecovered overhead costs.
-The USGS will not pay for overhead costs (also called facilities and administrative rate cost agreement, or F&A) attributable to projects supported by the state Water Centers.
-This "unrecovered" overhead can and should be used as match.
+Indirect costs are not allowable for this RFP, per USGS guidelines.
+The most substantial source of matching funds is unrecovered overhead costs (also called facilities and administrative rate cost agreement, or F&A).
+This

-- The sum of all sources of overhead (e.g., salaries, graduate and undergraduate student support, operational costs, etc.) count towards this unrecovered overhead. - Note that overhead may not be applied to tuition and equipment costs or third-party cost share.
+"unrecovered" overhead can and should be used as match.
+The sum of all sources of overhead (e.g., salaries, graduate and undergraduate student support, operational costs, etc.) count towards this unrecovered overhead.